xpress-embedo/STM32F4/FreeRTOS_ReadMe.md

 ```
 This function differs from `vTaskDelay()` in one important aspect: `vTaskDelay()` specifies a time at which the task wishes to unblock relative to the time at which `vTaskDelay()` is called, whereas `vTaskDelayUntil()` specifies an absolute time at which the task wishes to unblock.

+### vTaskSuspendAll and vTaskResumeAll
+`vTaskSuspendAll` API suspends the scheduler.
+Suspending the scheduler prevents a context switching from occurring but leaves interrupts enabled.
+If an interrupt requests a context switch while the scheduler is suspended, then the request is held pending and is performed only when the scheduler is resumed.
+`xTaskResueAll` API can be used to resume the scheduler state from the suspended state.